The Miami River near Garibaldi is one of the smallest (and least fished) tributaries feeding into the fantastic Tillamook Bay.

 However, watch the ODFW website for announcements about when limited numbers of coho can be kept in certain coastal waters, which might include parts of the Tillamook Bay system, but this only happens in years when strong runs are expected.

 The Miami River is not planted with hatchery winter or summer steelhead.

 During some years, harvest of some stray hatchery winter steelhead is reported by anglers, but don’t come here expecting a big payoff for your grill: The number of hatchery winter steelhead officially tagged here during a season can often be counted on a single hand.

 That said, for its size the Miami has a decent run of wild winter steelhead, which anglers can catch and release.

-Where to catch Miami River steelhead
+Where to catch Steelhead

 Most of these wild steelhead are likely to be caught in the public forest land in the upper mainstem, where access is far better and where steelhead slow down a bit as they move into relatively smaller waters, often above the Chinook and chum salmon spawning areas.
 (At this writing, all tributaries are closed to fishing.)